-Stroll along the Devonport waterfront, from charming Devonport village to Torpedo Bay.
+Stroll along the Devonport waterfront, from charming Devonport village to Torpedo Bay Reserve.
 The footpath along the King Edward Parade is flat and great for prams or scooters.

 Start at the Devonport ferry building (a 12-minute ferry ride from the city centre).
 Check out the architecturally acclaimed Devonport Library.
 There's a children's playground on the Devonport waterfront and some great local options for an ice-cream or coffee stop.
 The village is home to a collection of cafes, art galleries, quaint shops and the Vic Theatre.